Brunch & Batter

 Instructions

-• Heat the oil in an 8" or 10" skillet over medium heat.
-Add the chili crisp and spread to evenly distribute.
+• Heat the oil in an 8 or 10-inch skillet over medium heat.
+Add the chili crisp and spread evenly in the pan.

 • Remove from the pan and serve immediately.
 Garnish with fresh herbs, chili crisp, and additional parmesan on top.
 Serve with toast or crusty bread.